 Total knee replacement

-At Mater Hospital Brisbane, we understand that being hospitalised can be a very stressful experience.
-In keeping with our Mission to offer compassionate, quality care that promotes dignity whilst responding to patients' needs, this booklet aims to alleviate some of your concerns.
+At Mater Private Hospital Redland, we understand that having an operation can be a very stressful experience.
+In keeping with our Mission to offer compassionate, quality care that promotes dignity whilst responding to patients’ needs, this information aims to alleviate some of your concerns.
 It explains the general day to day events that may occur during your visit and the things to expect when you are discharged from the hospital.

 What is a total knee replacement?